dvkch/SYEmailHelper/README.md

 SYEmailHelper
 =============

-Detect installed email clients and allow the user to choose one when sending an email.
+Easily detect installed email clients and allow the user to choose one when sending an email.

 I use it to quickly add a "Contact me" feature in my apps.
 This will detect a list of `SYEmailService`, representing: